Multi-objective optimization via equivariant deep hypervolume approximation: Training

 \subsection{Data Generation}

 To generate training data, we adopt a similar strategy as proposed in \citet{Shang2022HV-Net:DeepSets}, which is defined as follows: \begin{inparaenum} \item Uniformly sample an integer $n \in [1,100]$; \item Uniformly sample $1000$ solutions in $[0,1]^M$; \item Obtain different fronts \{$P_1, P_2, ...$\} using non-dominated sorting, where $P_1$ is the first Pareto front and $P_2$ is the following front after all solutions of $P_1$ are removed; \item Identify all fronts $P_i$ with $|P_i| \geq n$.
-If no front satisfies this conditions, go back to Step 2; \item Randomly select one front $P_i$ with $|P_i| \geq n$ and randomly select $n$ solutions from the front to construct one solution set. \end{inparaenum} Using this procedure, we generate datasets consisting of 1 million solution sets for each of the objective cases $3 \leq M \leq 10$.
-We use this procedure as it generates a wide variety of non-dominated solution sets (see \citet{Shang2022HV-Net:DeepSets}) and so that we can compare our model performance with HV-Net.
+If no front satisfies these conditions, go back to Step 2; \item Randomly select one front $P_i$ with $|P_i| \geq n$ and randomly select $n$ solutions from the front to construct one solution set. \end{inparaenum} Using this procedure, we generate datasets consisting of 1 million solution sets for each of the objective cases $3 \leq M \leq 10$.
+We use this procedure as it generates a wide variety of non-dominated solution sets (see \citet{Shang2022HV-Net:DeepSets}) so that we can compare our model performance with HV-Net.
 We split our datasets into 800K training points and 100K validation and test points, respectively.
-We note that as we only sample solution sets with at maximum a hundred solutions, our model is likely restricted to this setting.
+We note that as we only sample solution sets with a maximum of a hundred solutions, our model is likely restricted to this setting.
 In addition, using the relation of eq. \ref{eq:hv_padding_relation}, we also pad all datasets of $M<10$ to $M=10$, by padding it with ones.
 As this does not change the hypervolume values of each solution set, we create a universal dataset that incorporates all generated objective cases.